makersacademy/ruby-coding-challenge/README.md

 ## The Makers Academy Challenge

-We're going to practice solving some Ruby problems and be introduced to the `rspec` part of Ruby testing.
 These questions vary in level from quite easy to fairly hard.
 Take your time to work through each question and ensure you're writing the simplest code possible to get each answer correct.

-You should be able to answer most questions with a couple of lines of code, and just a few methods.
+It is possible to answer most questions with a couple of lines of code, and just a few methods.
 Feel free to use [Ruby docs](http://ruby-doc.org/) and / or StackOverflow as part of your learning.

 If you find you're writing a long, complex solution, there's probably a better way.
 Get it working and then start to refactor your answer to provide a simpler solution.

+Once you're done, submit your solutions by <INSERT SUBMISSION METHOD> and the first <NUMBER> solutions that pass our quality control process will win those people <PRIZE>

 ## Getting started